Fridge.com Logo

 3. Avoid Overpacking: Don’t stuff your fridge to the gills—air needs to flow for even cooling.

-For more tips about keeping food fresh, check out our handy guide here.
+For more tips about keeping food fresh, check out our handy guide how to keep bagels fresh in the fridge.

 Troubleshooting Common Issues